 One renovation that is often forgotten is refilling the insulation in the attic.
 Adding attic insulation is one of the most profitable home investments, often recouping its entire cost in added value to the home.
 Insulating an attic also saves money on energy costs.
 Now, who doesn’t like that?

-It’s important to contact your Perry Brothers contractor as deciding which insulation to use and installing it can be pretty tricky.
+It’s essential to contact your Perry Brothers project manager, as deciding which insulation to use and installing it can be pretty tricky.

 Replace Garage Doors